A partially satirical look at English vs. American English (WIP)

 Practise and License

 English uses the 's' version for the verb, and 'c' version for the noun. e.g. The men practised at the football practice.
-The burden of licensing is to discourage someone from getting a licence.
-Simplified English uses the 'c' version in both cases.
+The intent of licensing is to discourage someone from getting a licence.
+Simplified English uses the 'c' version for both the verb and the noun.

 Collective nouns are plural